bring-shrubbery/bring-shrubbery/README.md

 This is my current "perfect" professional base stack:

-- TypeScript + Rust
+- TypeScript, Rust, Go
 - Next.js + Turborepo
 - Zustand or Jotai (No more Redux 💩)
-- GraphQL _(I also don't mind OpenAPI REST + React Query, tRPC, WebRTC)_
+- GraphQL _(I also don't mind OpenAPI REST + React Query, tRPC)_
-- Prisma + Planetscale (or MongoDB)
+- Prisma + Planetscale (or AWS Aurora, Redis, MongoDB)
-- \+ other helper tech like Redis, Kafka, Meilisearch, etc.

 If you need help with a similar stack, feel free to contact me :)